Last Updated on December 3, 2022 by Rebecca Lake

-If you need an easy way to cut back on spending, Billshark can help.
+The more expenses you can reduce or eliminate, the more cash you’ll have for saving.
+If you need an easy way to cut back on spending, Trim can help.

-Billshark is a financial app that reviews your expenses to find money that’s going to waste.
+Trim is a financial assistant and app that reviews your expenses to find money that’s going to waste.

 Automating is one of the easiest ways to simplify your financial life.

-Creating a weekly calendar reminder can help you stay accountable to the savings challenge.
-When you get the notification, you can make a deposit or transfer money to savings.
+Getting a weekly text message or email can help you stay accountable to the 52 week money challenge.
+When you set reminders, it’s harder to forget to make a deposit or transfer money to savings.

 - Apply holiday bonuses to savings

-- Save any cash gifts you receive for birthdays
+- Save a cash gift you receive instead of spending it

 - Grow your savings with rebates